 ISTE Coaching Standards offer best practices

-So, naturally, when Fagin, who is a leader of the ISTE Edtech Coach Network, weighed in on what she thought should be included in the revised ISTE Standards for Coaches, she focused on collaboration.
+So, naturally, when Fagin, who is a leader of the ISTE Edtech Coach Network, weighed in on what she thought should be included in the coaching section of the ISTE Standards, she focused on collaboration.

 “My priority was the piece about being connected to others,” she said.